Difference Between Sole Proprietorship and Partnership

 Whether it's a sole proprietor or individual partners in a partnership, both have unlimited liability for:

-A partner can be held liable for the negligent behavior of another partner in that partnership company.
-If business assets are deemed insufficient to meet existing obligations of the partnership, any of the partners of the company could lose personal assets.
+A partner can be held liable for the negligent behavior of another partner.
+If business assets are deemed insufficient to meet existing obligations of the partnership, any of the partners could lose personal assets.
 Creditors can sue a proprietor who owes debts.

 If you need help with creating a sole proprietorship or partnership, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.